 Indochine Far East Café: A Thread Capital Rapid Recovery Success Story

-This past September, Hurricane Florence hit the Wilmington area with devastating winds and rainfall.
+In September 2018, Hurricane Florence hit the Wilmington area with devastating winds and rainfall.
 Weeks later, remnants of the destruction are still visible across much of Interstate 40 between Raleigh and the coast; however, at Indochine: a Far East Café, there is little evidence remaining of the storm thanks to Thread Capital’s Rapid Recovery loans.

 Hours before the cafe opens, it is already bustling with activity.
 A cacophony of sounds fill the dining area as the clattering of pots and silverware, the chattering of voices, and the laughter of employees mix with the delicious scents of Eastern cuisine that waft from the cafe’s kitchen as the owner, Solange Thompson, and her employees prepare for another busy day.